maly76/vacationandsave/Readme.md

   your app will be running on localhost:"your desired port"
 * to deploy the app on heroku you have to follow the following steps: see [here](https://devcenter.heroku.com/articles/deploying-nodejs) for more informations.

-    1-  you must have git in you project
+    1-  you must have git in your project

      confirm that you have installed [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
      - initialize git